 The Spiritual Meaning of Lammas (Also Known as Lughnasadh)

+This article may contain affiliate links.
+If you purchase through these links I may earn a small commission at no extra cost to you.
 Lammas , also known as Lughnasadh (pronounced "LOO-nah-sah"), is one of the eight festivals in the Wheel of the Year, celebrated on August 1st in the Northern Hemisphere.
 It marks the first of the three traditional harvest festivals , followed by Mabon (Autumn Equinox) and Samhain.
 Rooted in Celtic and Anglo-Saxon traditions, Lammas is a time of gratitude, reflection, and sacred offering, deeply connected to the cycles of nature and the rhythms of the Earth.
 This festival celebrates the beginning of the harvest season , particularly the grain harvest.
 It is a time when the first fruits of the Earth are gathered and honored, symbolizing both physical sustenance and spiritual abundance.
 Origin and Cultural Roots The name Lammas comes from the Old English “hlaf-mas,” meaning “loaf mass,” a Christianized version of an older pagan tradition.
-People would bake bread from the first grains harvested and bring it to church or offer it in ritual as a symbol of gratitude for the boun...
+Peopl...